QiKatherine/QiKatherine.github.io/content/post/Text-based-file-management-in-emacs.md

 ## 0. General opinion {#0-dot-general-opinion}

-Albeit as many merits Emacs has as above, it is a tool which takes years to master, so I would NOT recommend converting to Emacs right after watching some killer demo.
+Although as many merits mentioned above, Emacs is a tool which takes years to master, so I would NOT recommend converting to Emacs right after watching some killer demo.
 Instead, my general opinion about text work is keeping different stage of work in different places, for non-proficient Emacers.